wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-asm.md

 **Note**: The region signified in the PowerShell script must match the region signified in the network configuration xml file.

-Once the script runs successfully additional optional steps may be taken, in the references section are two scripts to set up the web server and app server with a simple web site to allow testing with this DMZ configuration.
+Once the script runs successfully additional optional steps may be taken, in the references section are two scripts to set up the web server and app server with a simple web application to allow testing with this DMZ configuration.

 The following sections will provide a detailed description of Network Security Groups and how they function for this example by walking through key lines of the PowerShell script.

 ## Network Security Groups (NSG)
 For this example, a NSG group is built and then loaded with six rules.

->[AZURE.TIP] Generally speaking, you should create your specific “Allow” rules first and then the more generic “Deny” rules last.
+>[AZURE.TIP] Generally speaking, you should create your specific "Allow" rules first and then the more generic "Deny" rules last.
 The assigned priority dictates which rules are evaluated first.
 Once traffic is found to apply to a specific rule, no further rules are evaluated.
 NSG rules can apply in either in the inbound or outbound direction (from the perspective of the subnet).

 Declaratively, the following rules are being built for inbound traffic: